srobarts/bcnet-ansible-presentation/basic-playbook.md

 ## Basic Playbook

-Basic playbook to installed HTTPD (apache web server) and open ports 80 and 443 on firewall
+Below is a basic playbook to install and enable HTTPD (apache web server), install and enable firewalld, and open ports 80 and 443 on firewall.

 ```
 ---